 1. Let’s Encrypt

-Let’s Encrypt is a non-profit organization that free SSL certificate.
-It’s automated, which means you don’t have to spend time creating CSR and send it to the CA authority to get it signed.
+Let’s Encrypt is a non-profit organization that free SSL certificates.
+It’s automated, which means you don’t have to spend time creating CSR and sending it to the CA authority to get it signed.
 It all happens in the background on your web servers.

 Let’s Encrypt has issued more than 200+ million certificates so far.